ashleydavis/rfsd-web-page-eleventy/src/chapter-1.md

 But it’s not just the value of the code we need to consider, we must also balance the value of the code against the cost to build it.

 We should prioritize our work not just by how much it is worth, but also by how much we _estimate_ it will cost to build.
 So code that is slightly valuable and takes a day to deliver can be a higher priority than code that is extremely valuable and takes a month to deliver.
-Estimation is an artform unto itself that we’ll deal with later.

 ![The trade off between value and cost](/assets/images/chapter-1/1_1-balance-value.png "Figure 1.1:  The trade off between value and cost")
 #### Figure 1.1:  The trade off between value and cost